 “If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his language, that goes to his heart.”
 Nelson Mandela

-Although we offer mainly French to all our pupils, we feel that it is important that our language teaching gives them explicit language knowledge and strategies which can help them with future study of other languages.
+Pupils in all Year Groups benefit from the opportunity of learning French.
+Through this, we feel that it is important that our language teaching gives them explicit language knowledge and strategies which can help them with future study of other languages.

 All pupils are taught all four skills of listening, reading, speaking and writing and each of these skill areas are practised, consolidated, reinforced and assessed on a regular basis.
 There is a positive and innovative approach to target language teaching and we encourage our pupils to use the language for their own purposes.
 At BHA, teachers of MFL want to promote a more spontaneous and accurate use of the target language.

 - We want to develop our pupils’ independence and communication in languages by developing these core skills: